pwmarcz/minefield/README.md

 ## Deploy

-Minefield is currently a static web page plus a WebSocket (SocketIO) server.
+Minefield is currently a static web page plus a WebSocket server.
 To deploy Minefield, you need to:

   - run `make serve_prod`, which serves the WebSocket part on port 8080,
   - serve the static files under a given location, for instance `/minefield/`,
-  - serve the WebSocket under the `socket.io` directory, for instance `/minefield/socket.io`.
+  - serve the WebSocket under the `ws` path, for instance `/minefield/ws`.

 Here's an example configuration for nginx: